Fuel injection service:

 The use of good fuel stabilizers and injector cleaning additives is not always successful.
 Many times the boat captain or pilot found him or herself in a situation where the engines do not deliver enough power when they need it the most.
 Within a blink of an eye the engines will go from running smooth to having just about no power at all.
 In most cases the problem can be and has been traced to dirty or clogged fuel injectors.

 We suggest and recommend that boat and other watercraft owners have their fuel injectors cleaned every six months or at least before the start of every season.
-The cost of cleaning a set of fuel injectors is far less than having a boat or watercraft towed to shore.
+The cost of cleaning a set of injectors is far less than having your watercraft towed to shore.

 Worst is the loss of life in the open seas due to the none adherence of preventative maintenance.